abhijeetbehera97/Carla-Tractor-Semitrailer/README.md

 🧪 Validated with Real-World Data

-The vehicle model has been validated using measurement data from DAF XF95 truck, ensuring high fidelity in behavior and dynamics.
+The vehicle model has been validated using measurement data from DAF XF95 truck.

 🧩 Full Source Integration for CARLA 0.9.14